... was my first day of being unemployed.

 Maybe I'll even expand it and turn it into an entire book.

-And it only took me a week or so to get going.
+It took me a couple of weeks to get going.

 Which already brings me to my first point...